 When looking at different options, it’s always advisable to check with the Planning and Zone Commission department, to double check the less obvious restrictions like loads, size restrictions per acre, and potential hazards.
 It’s also important to check the property zoning to make sure you can use the lot for what you wish.

 If you’re planning on building, the Building Safety Ordinance of Apache County can be found here.
 As described in the document, any development or construction site in Apache County must have the following:

 Zoning Certificate (may be part of the Building Permit)

 Plan and Building Specifications (two sets)

-Legal hunting is allowed on all public State Trust lands and BLM lands, however access to these lands is not always guaranteed.
+Hunting is a popular activity.
+Legal hunting is allowed on all public State Trust lands and BLM lands, however, access to these lands is not always guaranteed.
 Permits and a legal hunting license are required for big game on public lands.
 Private lands are also okay to hunt on, permitting that the hunter has a license to hunt on private property.
-Any private land is okay to hunt on, unless there is very clear signage stating “No Hunting” on that property.
+Any private land is okay to hunt on unless there is very clear signage stating “No Hunting” on that property.